 Symbol I – The Heart

 The symbol that gives the artwork it’s title is the heart.
-It is also the easiest of the hidden symbols to see.

 If the photograph had been taken either earlier or later in the day or even on a different day or season would the heart shape be as strong as it is?
 The lower parts of the heart are flanked by the upper ends of the strong light entering the cloister.
 It is difficult to say whether different light would alter the heart shape sufficiently to make it unrecognisable.
 What is clear is that cloisters live and breathe light and they can go from a dull and murky gloom to a full-on box of light in seconds.
-Their medieval builders knew this and could plan to utilise the daily passage of the sun and how it filtered into the cloister and its galleries.
+Their medieval builders knew this and could plan the layout of the architecture accordingly to utilise the daily passage of the sun and how it filtered into the cloister and its galleries.

 - The Secret Language of the Renaissance, Decoding the Hidden Symbolism of Italian Art.
 Richard Stemp, Watkins Publishing London (2018).